 After the learning phase comes a test phase.
 Present these new cat and dog prototypes (with some noise as before) to the network (5 of each like before).
 Use a sigma of 2.5.
 What is the proportion of test inputs for which the activation optimization finishes at a higher activation for the correct output unit (i.e. does a correct pet detection)?

 Is the result different than with only 3 input units (question 1)?
-Motivate your answer in the comments code at the top of your script.
+If it is different explain why in the comments code at the top of your script.